vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Amount changes

+# todo should be changed if rule about campaign price is enforced

 The `amount` of a charge is flexible and does not have to match the `price` of the agreement.